kk-swami/notes_on_papers/NLP/w2vec_2_mikolov_2013.md

    The best distribution used to randomly select k words was found to be a unigram distribution raised to 3/4 power.
    k is found to be best in range 2-5 for large datasets and 5-20 for small data sets

-   [here](https://arxiv.org/pdf/1402.3722.pdf) is a derivation of the negative sampling cost function formally.
+   [here (Goldberg and Levy 2014)](https://arxiv.org/pdf/1402.3722.pdf) is a derivation of the negative sampling cost function formally.
    In brief, the negative sampling cost function solves a *different* problem from the original cost function - instead of solving a multinomial classification problem for each word in the context (thus the softmax), for each (word,context word) tuple, we feed a true pair (word and actual word from context) and k false pairs (word and random word not occuring in context)  , This is cast as a cost function as binary classification problems with a logistic cost function; the true pair is captured as log P(wI,wc), and k false pairs are captured as 1-log P(wi,Wc') where for each of the k false pairse (the 1- because these words should not occur in the contexts)